Who is this program for?

 How many weeks a year do I need to be away from work?

 The MALTS program runs over 24 months within three calendar years.
 The first residency consists of two weeks in the first calendar year.
 The second and third residencies consist of two weeks each, for a total of four weeks in the second calendar year.
-The final residency and the Capstone Retreat consist of two weeks each, for a total of four weeks in the third calendar year.
+The final residency consists of two weeks and the Capstone Retreat consists of one week, for a total of three weeks in the third calendar year.

 Do I need to make my own travel arrangements?